Economy of Namibia: Labour

 While many Namibians are economically active in one form or another, the bulk of this activity is in the informal sector, primarily subsistence agriculture.
 A large number of Namibians seeking jobs in the formal sector are held back due to a lack of necessary skills or training.
 The government is aggressively pursuing education reform to overcome this problem.

-Namibia has a high unemployment rate.
-"Strict unemployment" (people actively seeking a full-time job) stood at 20.2% in 1999, 21.9% in 2002, and spiraled to 29,4 per cent in 2008.
-A 2012 study by the Namibia Statistics Agency (NSA) determined the rate of unemployment to be 27.4%.
-This study included subsistence farmers, work without pay, and any non-zero amount of weekly working hours, and did not count as unemployed people not actively seeking for a job.

-Under a much broader definition (including people that have given up searching for employment) two different studies determined the unemployment rate to be 36.7% (2004) and 51.2% (2008), respectively.
-This estimate considers people in the informal economy as employed.
-72% of jobless people have been unemployed for two years or more.
-Labour and Social Welfare Minister Immanuel Ngatjizeko praised the 2008 study as "by far superior in scope and quality to any that has been available previously", but its methodology has also received criticism.
-The total number of formally employed people stood at 400,000 in 1997 and fell 330,000 in 2008, according to a government survey.
-The NSA 2012 study counted 396,000 formal employees.
-Of annually 25,000 school leavers only 8,000 gain formal employment—largely a result of a failed education system.
+The country's unemployment rate was 33.4% in 2018, with a labour force of 1,090,153.
+However, Namibia has a high percentage of skilled labour relative to SADC countries and have relatively low unemployment rates for skilled workers.
+To fight high unemployment, particularly amongst the youth, the government approved the introduction of an Internship Tax Incentive Programme aimed at incentivising employers to enroll more interns by providing an additional corporate tax deduction.
+The total financial implication for the Government is estimated at N$126 million.

+The 2018 Namibia Labour Force Survey indicates that 99,536 people within the working age population had tertiary education of any level (6.6% of the working age population), while 21,922 (1.5% of the working age population) of these had postgraduate education.

+The table below shows the 2018 Namibia Labour Force Survey employment statistics by education.
+Employment rates in Namibia generally increase with education status.
+A high school education typically ensures greater employment rates than those with no education or those with primary or junior secondary education as their highest achievement.

+Those currently in their first, second or third year of higher education have the lowest employment rates, although it is not as common for students to actively pursue work given their attention on education.
+Namibians with a university certificate, diploma or degree have a significantly higher employment rate at 76.4%, while postgraduate education holders are most likely to be employed with an employment rate of 83.8% in 2018.

 Namibians in the informal sector as well as in low-paid jobs like homemakers, gardeners or factory workers are unlikely to be covered by medical aid or a pension fund.
 All in all only a quarter or the working population have medical aid, and about half have a pension fund.

 Namibia's largest trade union federation, the National Union of Namibian Workers (NUNW) represents workers organised into seven affiliated trade unions.
 NUNW maintains a close affiliation with the ruling SWAPO party.